douglasdrake/GHCN-stations/README.md

 used for querying the database.
 4. Plot.ly was used to plot the coordinates of the returned stations.
 5. D3 was used to render an HTML table with the station information.
-6. The App was deployed to Heroku.
+6. The App was deployed to Heroku [ghcn-filter](https://ghcn-filter.herokuapp.com/)

 # Further Work
 1. Form validation to insure the app is passed valid arguments.
 2. Use Great Circle Distance to search for points within a given radius of the target coordinates.
-3. Using geocoding, find the station(s) closest to the given coordinates.
+3. Use geocoding to find the station(s) closest to a given city.

 ## Citation:
 Menne, M.J., I. Durre, R.S.
 Vose, B.E.
 Gleason, and T.G.
 Houston, 2012:  *An overview